Stephen-Hamilton-C/black-plus-material/README.md

 # Black+ Material

-A fork of vangware's [Dark+ Material](https://github.com/vangware/dark-plus-material) theme
+A fork of vangware's [Dark+ Material](https://github.com/vangware/dark-plus-material) theme.
+He wrote all of this code, I just do CTRL+F and replace colors to my liking.

 ## Reason behind this